vpnry/dhammafts-dev-code/README.md

-Dev code files, behind-the-scenes of this [dhamma full text search app](https://sadhu.herokuapp.com).
+Dev code files, behind-the-scenes of this [dhamma full text search app](https://vpnry.github.io/fts).

-Warning: They files are not yet organized properly.
+Warning: The code files are not yet organized properly.